sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 proc fromJS[T](ctx: JSContext; val: JSValue; res: var T): Err[void]
 ```

-`fromJS` is the opposite of `toJS`: it converts JSValues into Nim values.
-To use
+`fromJS` is the opposite of `toJS`: it converts `JSValue`s into Nim
-it, import the `monoucha/fromjs` module.
+values.
+Import the `monoucha/fromjs` module to use it.

-On success, `fromJS` fills res and returns `Opt[void].some()`.
+On success, `fromJS` fills `res` and returns `Opt[void].some()`.

-On failure, `res` is left in its initial state, **except if it's a JSDict (see
+On failure, `res` is left in its initial state, **except if it's a
-below!)**, a QuickJS exception is thrown (using `JS_Throw()`), and
+JSDict (see below!)**, a QuickJS exception is thrown (using
-`Opt[void].none()` is returned.
+`JS_Throw()`), and `Opt[void].none()` is returned.

-**Warning**: since fromJS is mainly meant to be used by automatic wrappers, it
+**Warning**: since fromJS is mainly meant to be used by automatic
-performs the following optimization: for `JSDict` values, `res` is left in
+wrappers, it performs the following optimization: for `JSDict` values,
-a modified state.
+`res` is left in a modified state.

-**Warning 2**: JSDict in general is somewhat finnicky: you must make sure
+**Warning 2**: JSDict in general is somewhat finnicky: you must make
-that their destructors run before deinitializing the runtime.
-In practice,
+sure that their destructors run before deinitializing the runtime.
+In
-this means a) you must not use JSDict in the same procedure where you free the
+practice, this means a) you must not use JSDict in the same procedure
-JSRuntime, b) you must call GC_fullCollect before freeing the runtime if you
+where you free the JSRuntime, b) you must call GC_fullCollect before
-use JSDict.
-(TODO: this all seems very broken.
-Why isn't JSDict itself just a
+freeing the runtime if you use JSDict.
+(TODO: this all seems very
-ref object?)
+broken.
+Why isn't JSDict itself just a ref object?)

-Passing `JS_EXCEPTION` to `fromJS` is valid, and results in no new exception
+Passing `JS_EXCEPTION` to `fromJS` is valid, and results in no new
-being thrown.
+exception being thrown.

 ### Custom type converters

-In Monoucha, object reference types are automatically converted to JS reference
+In Monoucha, object reference types are automatically converted to JS
-types.
+reference types.
 However, value types are different:

-* A non-reference `object` is converted to a JS reference by implicitly turning
+* A non-reference `object` is converted to a JS reference by implicitly
-  it into `ptr object`, as noted [above](#non-reference-objects).
+  turning it into `ptr object`, as noted [above](#non-reference-objects).
 * Trying to pass any other type to/from JS errors out at compilation.

 To work around this limitation, you can override `toJS` and `fromJS` for
 specific types.
 In both cases, it is enough to add an overload for the
-respective function and expose it to the module where the converter is needed
+respective function and expose it to the module where the converter is
-(i.e. where you call `registerType`).
+needed (i.e. where you call `registerType`).